In-Context Learning State Vector with Inner and Momentum Optimization

 \subsection{Inner Optimization}

 Inspired by the works on the model soup~\citep{Wortsman2022ModelSA,DBLP:conf/eacl/ChronopoulouPFD23} which show that weight-space averaging not only yields performance improvement but also often enhances robustness, we thus ask the following research question (\textbf{RQ1}): \textit{Is it possible to optimize our state vector using the model soup approach?} To explore this question, we propose an inner optimization method to improve the effectiveness and robustness of state vector.
 Specifically, we not only extract the state vector in each separate token of the dummy query but also extract the state vector from each example.
-Within the derivation in \S\ref{sec:TF}, the state vector can be considered as parameters trained through the preceding example of its corresponding separate token.
-Formally, with a forward pass in an $N$ shot ICL setting, we can extract the $N$ state vector $\mathcal{V}^L_{i}$ ($1 \leq i \leq N$) from the $i$+1-th separate token.
+Formally, with a forward pass in an $N$ shot ICL setting, we extract the $N$ state vector $\mathcal{V}^L_{i}$ ($1 \leq i \leq N$) from last $N$ separate token.
 Subsequently, we apply a uniform averaging process to these state vectors as follows:

 where $\mathcal{\overline{V}}^L_N$ is the inner optimized state vector, which can be directly utilized for inference intervention or serves as the initial state vector for later momentum optimization.